BorrowSanitizer/docs/src/about.md

 If you have questions or are interested in contributing, the best way to reach us is [on Zulip](https://bsan.zulipchat.com/).
 You can also send us [an email](mailto:team@borrowsanitizer.com) and one of our team members will follow up with you.
 BorrowSanitizer is open source and publicly available [on GitHub](https://github.com/borrowsanitizer).

 ## Team
 Please reach out to us if you are interested in contributing to this project.
+Current and past contributors include (in no particular order):

 * [Ian McCormack](https://icmccorm.com)
 * [Oliver Braunsdorf](https://obraunsdorf.dev/)